tracee/contextlogger/README.md

 # Motivation
-Think about getting a call of a customer who informs you about an error that has happened in your application.
+Think about getting a call from a customer who informs you about an error that has happened in your application.
 In most cases the only information you get is the name of the user, the time of the error and in which part of the application the error has occurred.
 All other information must be gathered from the log files of the applications servers or the connected databases.
 Success and speed of analyzing the error hardly depends on what has been written to the logs.
 Most of the useful output is provided manually by log statements implemented by the developer or in worst case not even at all.
 And databases aren't a reliable source of information, because data could have changed since the error has occurred.

 That is where the TracEE Context Logger is going to help you.
 It automatically detects errors and writes the invocation context to the logs.
 It offers handlers for the most commonly used Java Frameworks (Java EE, Spring and others).